thenaesh/BubbleBlast/README.md

 Expectation 2: A new game should start with that level.

+### Glass-Box Tests

+#### Game Files

+Action 1: Attempt to save or load a file with non-alphanumeric characters in the palette save/load prompts.

+Expectation 1: The guard clause checking for `isFileNameLegal` should be triggered and the message stating this should be presented as a dialog box.

+Action 2: Run the game in the emulator and go to the game save directory (can be found by printing `FileManager.default.urls(for: .documentDirectory, in: .userDomainMask).first`) in the terminal.
+Delete all files.
+Start the game and `ls` the directory.
+Go to the level load screen and `ls` the directory again.

+Expectation 2: On the first `ls`, the directory should still be empty.
+On the second `ls`, the files `Cables`, `Magnets` and `Stripes` should be found in the directory, having been created from the asset bundle during the loading of `LevelSelectionViewController`.

+#### Audio

+Action 1: Launch the game, let the starting music play for a while, then load a level from the level selection screen while the music is playing halfway.
+Complete the game and click "Play Again" on the endgame screen.

+Expectation 1: The music should change to a new tune when the level is loaded.
+Upon clicking "Play Again", the starting menu screen should be loaded and the starting music should play from the beginning again, not from where it left off.

 #### End Game States

 Action 1: Create a game (without special bubbles)  such that it is easy to clear the entire level (perhaps a single row of red bubbles, or a few large monochromatic clusters).
 Then fire enough projectiles until the level is cleared.
 Each time a cluster of bubbles is cleared, make a note of it and record the colour.

 Expectation 1: Once the last bubble has been eliminated from the grid, the game should segue to a screen declaring victory.
-The number of each type of cluster cleared is listed and should match the tally.
-The score for special bubble triggered (marked "special" at the bottom of the screen) should be 0.
+The number of each type of cluster cleared is listed and should match the tally, as the score for a given colour is incremented every time a cluster of that colour is cleared.
+The score for special bubble triggered (marked "special" at the bottom of the screen) should be 0, as no special bubbles were triggered.

 Action 2: Create a new level (without special bubbles) and play in the stupidest possible manner, such that the bubbles keep piling up towards the bottom of the screen with very few clusters being cleared.
 Note the clusters cleared, as in Action 1.